Even T. rex knows the rules: Mask up indoors, even if you're vaccinated. Thanks for helping keep your fellow science-lovers safe!

 Are water fountains available?

-Are elevators available?
+Are elevators in service?

 Are lockers available?
 How often are they cleaned?

 Yes, lockers are located just off the main lobby and are available for rent for $5 per day for standard-size lockers and $8 per day for family-size lockers.
 Lockers are checked frequently and cleaned and disinfected daily.
 Payment for lockers is by credit card only.

 Will I be able to rent a wheelchair?